Four Alternatives for Fantasy Tabletop Gaming

 Fantasy AGE developed out of Green Ronin’s licenced tabletop release of the successful Dragon Age video game series.
 This game will have familiar and unfamiliar aspects to players experienced with D&D. Overall, I would describe this game as being more freeform and cinematic than D&D, with a different overall approach to the genre of fantasy gaming.
 This system is highly versatile, and while it is easy to pick up, is also not as structured as D&D, which may make some players and GM’s a bit uncomfortable (e.g.: all magic users fall under a single class, without regard for the source of their power).

 To get started with this game, all that is required is the base Fantasy AGE book (~$33 CAD on Amazon), pencils, paper, and at least three six-sided dice.
 The game is still in print and supported by Green Ronin Publishing, and is available in .pdf format as well from online sources (for ~$20).
-The Bestiary, soon to be released Companion, and GM Kit are handy, but not necessary to play this game.
+The Bestiary, Companion, and GM Kit are handy, but not necessary to play this game.
 The basebook includes an introductory adventure to assist players and GM’s in learning the game and its systems.

 Basic Fantasy Role-Playing Game (BFRPG) is something from the “old school roleplaying” side of the house; a retro-clone seeking to emulate but not replicate the experience of playing D&D (well, 1e AD&D to be precise).
 BFRPG uses a heavily streamlined and modified version of the d20 system introduced by D&D 3.0, and has been described as having “fixed” everything that was wrong with AD&D by some.
 Playing this is great if you’re looking for an old-school dungeon crawl feel, but some players may feel limited by the very basic classes and the approach to player races.

-This game is accessible in the extreme, with everything available for free online, and most things available in softback print for very low prices.
+This game is accessible in the extreme, with everything available for free online, and key materials are available in softback print for very low prices.
 And by extremely low, I mean you can buy the core book and a set of dice on Amazon for less than $20 after shipping.
 Only one book is required to play this, and it includes everything you need to get started.
 The game and system are insanely well supported, and is constantly being updated.
 Remarkably, it has very high production values for an independent publication.